Why you Feel Stuck Changing Career Paths Midlife

 If you are starting a career today, you will experience at least 5 career changes and have 17 jobs over your lifetime.
-You are probably surprised at that prediction as the whole idea of career change sounds scary and the practical steps to career change may have you feeling stuck what to do and how to go about it.
+You are probably surprised at that prediction as the whole idea of career change sounds scary and the practical steps to career transition may have you feeling stuck what to do and how to go about it.

-The idea of career change should not be such a scary task.
+The idea of changing careers should not be such a scary task.
 Change itself is something we are all tolerating and must tolerate daily.
 We all now hold daily change in our hands.
 Our handheld phones alert us to the latest change in the News, Facebook, Instagram etc. Technology, Politics, Environment and our Society are constantly changing.
 Your family and you as an individual are changing physically, mentally, emotionally and spiritually.

 So, jobs and careers will naturally follow these changes.
 We cannot expect them not to change.If change is happening all around us, why don’t people know what to do when it comes to career change decision making.
 Why do they feel stuck?